Spin-wave Talbot effect in thin ferromagnetic film: Conclusions

 \section{Conclusions}

-In this paper, we have shown by using micromagnetic simulations that the Talbot effect occurs when spin waves (SWs) propagate in a thin ferromagnetic film, after passing through a periodic diffraction grating created in the film.
-We demonstrated, that the properties of SW self-imaging are consistent with the theoretical predictions based on the wave optics formalism.
-Thus, it can be used to describe this this phenomenon quite accurately.
+In this paper, we have shown by using micromagnetic simulations, based on solutions of Landau-Lifshitz equation, that the Talbot effect occurs when SWs propagate in a thin ferromagnetic film, after passing through a periodic diffraction grating created in the film.
+We demonstrated that the properties of SW self-imaging are consistent with the theoretical predictions based on the general formalism of wave optics.
+Thus, it can be used to describe this phenomenon quite accurately in the considered range of parameter variation.
+This compliance cannot be introduced in advance, \textit{i.e.}, based on the knowledge on the Talbot effect in optics that is described by Maxwell equations.
+Rather, Landau-Lifshitz nonlinear equation describing SW propagation must be solved for this purpose.
+This has systematically been done in our study.
+By performing micromagnetic simulations in Py film with characteristic damping, we showed that the observation of the first secondary Talbot images shall be feasible with standard micro-BLS.
+We expect, that in Yttrium Iron Garnet thin films, the (first) primary images can be reached due to ten times smaller damping \cite{yttrium}.
+Moreover, we demonstrated that the Talbot effect exists for SWs in the out-of-plane magnetized and in-plane magnetized film when the SW isofrequency contours of the dispersion relation are isotropic and anisotropic, respectively.

-The Talbot effect is a promising phenomenon from the viewpoint of analysis, control and manipulation of wave propagation.
-That is why we may believe that it will find applications in magnonics, where devices of such a type could be used in signal processing, e.g., in logic circuits and SW analyzers.
-In the coming years, further theoretical research, experimental demonstration, and development of prototypes of magnonic devices based on the SW Talbot effect may be expected.
-Therefore, this work will help to understand the main properties and assess the potential of the studied effects.
+The obtained results open an avenue to practical application of the Talbot effect in future magnonic devices.
+Indeed, it is a promising phenomenon from the viewpoint of analysis, control, and manipulation of SW propagation.
+That is why it may find applications in magnonics, where devices of such a type could be used in signal processing, \textit{e.g.}, in logic circuits and SW analyzers.
+In the coming years, further theoretical research, experimental demonstration, and development of prototypes of magnonic devices based on the SW Talbot effect are expected to occur.
+This work is the first step in understanding the main features and assessing the potential of the studied effects.